Azure/appservice-landing-zone-accelerator/reference-implementations/LOB-ILB-ASEv3/bicep/README.md

    - `ACCOUNT_NAME` (the value will be replaced with repository secret)
    - `CICD_AGENT_TYPE` (github, azuredevops, or none)
    - `CREATE_REDIS_RESOURCE` (lets you select if you want to deploy Azure Cache for Redis)
+   - `REDIS_TIER` (lets you pass the tier/sku name of Azure Cache for Redis to be created)
 5. Push the configuration changes to your feature branch, then create a pull request to main.
 This should trigger the build.
 Current builds can be found at **Actions** with the selected workflow (AzureBicepDeploy in this case)
    ![AzureBicepDeploy](/reference-implementations/LOB-ILB-ASEv3/bicep/Images/AzureBicepDeploy.png)
    Alternatively, you can also trigger a build by going to **Actions** selecting the specific workflow (ie. AzureBicepDeploy), and then selecting **Run workflow**.